s-20/unnamed/Burn.md

 ## Avoiding Wounds

 You can Burn a Characteristic to avoid taking a [Wound](WoundThreshold.md).
 If you‘re hit for a wound, you can reduce the amount of damage you take by 1 if you burn most Characteristics, or by 2 if you burn an [Aspect](Aspects.md).
-You can reduce the total damage to 0 this way.
+You can reduce the total damage to 0 this way, but you can only Burn one Characteristic per damage source.

 In order to burn a Characteristic this way, it has to make some kind of sense.
 For example, if you were going to get hit with a thrown dagger, you could burn an agility-related characteristic to turn it into a glancing blow, reducing the damage by 1 Wound.
 If you fall off a building, you could burn your Olympic Gymnast Aspect to avoid turning into a pancake, and so on.

 The key is being able to describe your response to the incoming damage in a convincing (or at least plausible) way.
 If you can’t, then it doesn’t work; you take the wound, and your characteristic remains unburned.
 This means that sometimes you’re not going to be able to avoid damage this way.
-If you fall in a pool of lava, you’re going to have trouble coming up with a plausible way to avoid getting badly burned.
+If you fall in a pool of lava, you’re going to have trouble coming up with a plausible way to avoid getting badly charred.

 During [Combat](Combat.md), burning a characteristic in this way doesn’t count as an action or reaction.
 You can do it as often as you like in a round, although you can only burn one characteristic per damage source.